feather16/nasbowlb/README.md

 # Interpretable Neural Architecture Search using Bayesian Optimisation with Weisfeiler-Lehman Kernel (NAS-BOWL)

+This code repository is based on https://github.com/xingchenwan/nasbowl

+---

 This is the code Repository for our proposed method NAS-BOWL that accompanys our paper [Interpretable Neural Architecture Search via Bayesian Optimisation with Weisfeiler-Lehman Kernels](https://openreview.net/pdf?id=j9Rv7qdXjd) at ICLR 2021.

 If you find our work to be useful to your research, please cite us: